jadedanial/point-of-sale/README.md

 # Room for Improvement

-Simplify some of the functions to minmize repeating of codes.
+Simplify some of the functions to minimize repeating of codes.